bolasson/intro-to-game-dev/gettingStarted/GettingStarted.md

   Follow the official Unity documentation for installing Unity Hub on Linux:
   [Install Unity Hub on Linux](https://docs.unity3d.com/hub/manual/InstallHub.html#install-hub-linux).

+### Create a Unity ID and Sign In
+After downloading the Unity Hub, it'll prompt you to sign in or create an account.
+You'll likely need to create a new account, and when prompted, select the personal plan (0$).

 ---

 ## 2. Installing the Unity Editor (Latest LTS Version)